eduvpn/documentation/FEDERATION_NOTES.md

    allow users of all participating NRENs to use all instances.

-Both those scenarios are plausible, however the first scenario requires a lot of maintenance and monitoring in (possibly) foreign data centers.
+Both those scenarios are plausible, however the first scenario requires a lot of maintenance and central monitoring in (possibly) foreign data centers.
 This can probably partly be automated, but seems best avoided.
 The second scenario where an NREN is only responsible for their own servers in their own data center(s) while allowing "guest" access seems preferable.